Coconut Chicken Meatballs are a fried meatball recipe with the most juicy chicken meatball inside! Serve this meatball recipe at your next party!

 - vegetable or canola oil for frying

 - Mix the ground chicken, 1 egg, crushed pineapple, breadcrumbs, garlic and onion powders, salt and the pineapple juice together in a bowl and chill for 1 hour.

 - Using a 1 1/2 T. scoop, portion out a meatball and dip it first in the flour, shaking off any excess, then in the egg and then in the panko/coconut mixture.

-- Place on a sheet tray or a board and repeat with the remaining mixture.
+- Place on a sheet tray or a board and repeat with the remaining chicken.

 - Once the oil comes to 325 degrees carefully place in a few meatballs at a time, being careful not to crowd the pot.

-- Fry the meatballs for 5 minutes, then remove one and cut into it to make sure the mixture is coked through.
-If it’s not, give them another minute and check again.
+- Fry the meatballs for 3-4 minutes, then remove one and cut into it to make sure the mixture is cooked through and no pink remains.

 - Place the meatballs on a plate lined with paper towels and repeat until all the meatballs are fried.

-- Serve with toothpicks and a piece of pineapple for appetizers or serve for dinner with fries or rice.
+- Serve with toothpicks and a piece of pineapple if desired.

 You can keep these meatballs in the oven at 250º for up to an hour.